Systematic study of exotic $1^{-+}$ tetraquark spectroscopy: Results and Discussion

 Higher-luminosity scans and better Electromagnetic Calorimeter (EMC) calibrations at BESIII (below 4.66~GeV) and Belle~II (10.58~GeV), plus targeted angular-moment analyses for $1^{-+}$ are especially promising~\cite{Yuan:2021wpg}.
 Notably, BESIII's first direct production of a $C=+$ state, $e^+e^-\to\chi_{c1}$, shows that $e^+e^-$ experiments can access $C=+$ states~\cite{BESIII:2022mtl}.
 The work confirms key tools, photon reconstruction and interference control required for a $1^{-+}$ search.

+The mass spectrum and S-wave relative decay ratios of the charmoniumlike tetraquarks are listed in Table~\ref{tab:resultqcqc}, and the ratios are normalized to the E3 $\eta \chi_{c1}$ channel $= 1$.
+Unlike the cases for light tetraquarks and fully charm tetraquarks, where the flavor configurations impose constraints on color-spin-orbit ones, the color-spin-orbit configurations for charmoniumlike tetraquark are independent of flavors.
+Therefore, the present work is isospin-blind for charmoniumlike tetraquark states.
+As a result, the masses of the $I=0$ and $I=1$ states are the same in this work, and both the $\pi/\eta+\chi_{c1}$ and $\rho/\omega+h_c$ decay channels are included.
+The relative decay ratios differ due to phase-space factors.

-{The mass spectrum and S-wave decay ratio are listed in Table~\ref{tab:resultqcqc} for the charmonium-like tetraquark.
-The lowest mass is around 4.2~GeV with a relative large ratio to $\eta \chi_{c1}$ channel.
-In the work, the theoretical results of branching ratio for $1^{-+}$ charmonium-like tetraquark state decaying to $\eta \eta_c$ are very small.
-The work suggests searching for tetraquark states in $\eta \chi_{c1}$ channels in the mass range of $4.2-4.3$~GeV due to the large decay ratio of two tetraquark states.}
+The lowest mass is around 4.2~GeV with a relatively large ratio to $\eta \chi_{c1}$ channel.
+In the work, the theoretical results of relative decay ratios for $1^{-+}$ charmoniumlike tetraquark state decaying to $\eta \eta_c$ are very small.
+The work suggests searching for tetraquark states in $\eta \chi_{c1}$ channels in the mass range of $4.2-4.3$~GeV due to the large decay ratio of two tetraquark states.